 - How popular is my topic?

-In doing so, also consider the important point of the "search intention": What is the likely goal of the users?
-Do they mainly want to inform themselves because they are still at the beginning of their research?
-Or do they already want to buy something?
-Of course, this has a considerable influence on your planned content.
+Consider the important point of "search intention" during your keyword research.
+What is the likely goal of the users?
+Do they mainly want to gather information because they're still at the beginning of their research?
+Are they looking to buy something already?
+Naturally, this should have considerable influence on your planned content.

 Step 3: Competition analysis

-Customize content idea
+Customize your content idea

 Step 4: Further approaches to improve your idea

 At this point, you may need further inspiration for your content.
-Either because you want to strike a new path with your idea.
-Or because you want to expand your idea to provide the best content for the question.
+Either because you want to strike a new path with your idea or because you want to expand your idea to provide the best content for the question.

 Forums and groups

 For example, look for forums, Facebook groups, subreddits, and other places where your audience can talk about the topic.
 Ideally, this will give you more ideas and a good insight into which questions are really the most pressing.
-You might even find new keywords and search phrases that will take you back to step 2.
+You might even find new keywords and search phrases that will take you back to step two.

 Ask your customers, fans and followers

-Let the lean startup method inspire you
+Get inspired by the lean startup method